approvals/ApprovalTests.Java/approvaltests/docs/explanations/BenefitsOfDifferentReporters.md

 The most common is to view the results in a diff tool.

 There are many different diff tools that ApprovalTests automatically supports.
-But there are other services reporters can perform, including:
+The primary reason to change a reporter is to use the diff tool of your choice, but there are other services reporters can perform, including:
 * Scripting
 * Rendering
 * Executing